One of the most common questions for beginner gardeners is whether lavenders or any variety of lavender is able to grow in shadier conditions.

 - Full sun is the most important growing condition for lavenders.
 Lavenders will need at the very least 6 hours (preferably more) of direct sunlight per day during the Spring and Summer months.

 - Lavenders need relatively little watering.
-In fact the most common reason lavenders die is because gardeners actually over water their plants.
-The symptoms of an over watered lavender looks very similar to the symptoms of under water plants.
-For example, an over water lavender will show signs of stress such as wilting and a yellowing or browning of the leaves.
-Lavenders need to be water once every 2 weeks in the growing season.
-If there has been many overcast days and significant rainfall lavenders will not require any additional watering.
+In fact the most common reason lavenders die is because gardeners actually overwater their plants.
+The symptoms of an overwatered lavender look very similar to the symptoms of underwatered plants.
+For example, an overwatered lavender will show signs of stress such as wilting and a yellowing or browning of the leaves.
+Lavenders need to be watered once every 2 weeks in the growing season.
+If there have been many overcast days and significant rainfall lavenders will not require any additional watering.

 - One of the reasons lavenders grow well in chalk soils is that they like their soil to be either pH neutral if not slightly alkaline, although they can tolerate mildly acidic soils.
-It is a good idea to test your soil with an inexpensive kit from amazon to establish the pH of your garden soil so you can choosing your plants accordingly.
+It is a good idea to test your soil with an inexpensive kit from Amazon to establish the pH of your garden soil so you can choose your plants accordingly.

 - Lavenders do appreciate some air circulation.
-They are generally disease resistant plants but they are susceptible to some fungal disease.
-A gently breeze helps keep disease at bay.
-Lavenders are a good choice for a sea side garden as they can tolerate sea air and some coastal wind.
+They are generally disease-resistant plants but they are susceptible to some fungal disease.
+A gentle breeze helps keep disease at bay.
+Lavenders are a good choice for a seaside garden as they can tolerate sea air and some coastal wind.

 Conclusion